Phil's World Pub Guides - Greater Manchester, UK

 Gore Street

 White Lion Traditional decor including some good unglazed encaustic tiles on the floor in this friendly traditional pub.
-The food looks good and includes Chinese dishes as well as the usual pub fare.
+The food looks good and includes Caribbean dishes as well as the usual pub fare.

 Liverpool Road